z0rr0/hashq/README.md

 if err := <-errc; err == nil {
     panic(err)
 }
-// Monitor will periodically call CanClose+Close
+// Monitor can be periodically called to run CanClose+Close
 // for each element in the pool go pool.Monitor(cleanPeriod)
 // get element